Go Back Email Link

 Peanut Butter Balls - Pōro Pata Pīnati

-• Cover and leave the truffles on the bench as you make the pihikete tiakarete (chocolate biscuits).
-Don't refrigerate as it makes them too to press in to the warm cookies.
+• Leave the truffles on the bench as you make the pihikete tiakarete (chocolate biscuits).
+Don't refrigerate them as it makes them too hard to press in to the warm cookies.

 Chocolate Biscuits - Pihikete Tiakarete